 The different management practices which are need to consider according to this model includes human resources management, leadership styles, motivational assumptions, decision-making and organisational design and strategy.

 It has been concluded from the above report that the major factors which creates differences among staff members includes, individualism, power distance, time-orientation, stereotyping, prejudice etc. The different five dimensions of Hofstede's model helps to improve the performance of Access Wimbledon in future.
+We provide the best online coursework help at the best price.
+Contact our experts.

 - Labov, W., 2011.
 Principles of linguistic change, volume 3: Cognitive and cultural factors (Vol. 36).
 John Wiley & Sons.